 Aug 20, 2018

-The conversation has always been “Why is it important to have a personal brand?
-I thought social media was meant to share only my personal life experiences?”
-This is just not the case.
-With literally every millennial attached to their phones and every app that goes with it, and the younger generations utilizing them even more; we live in a strictly digital age.
+The conversation has always been “Why is it so important to have a personal brand?
+I thought social media was meant for sharing only my personal life experiences?”
+Unfortunately, this is just not the case.
+With every millennial attached to their phones, and the younger generations utilizing them even more; we live in a strictly digital age.
 If you are looking for a new job, you are most likely using a social media profile of some kind to do so, or a job search application such as Indeed or Monster.
-Anymore, if you are applying to jobs these companies want you to have an online portfolio and they want to investigate what your social media profiles look like to see if you would be a good culture fit for a company, but if they aren’t clean and consistent; you could really hurt your chances of getting that initial interview.
+Anymore, if you are applying to jobs these companies want you to have an online portfolio, and they want to investigate your social media profiles to ensure that you would be a good culture fit for their company, but if they aren’t clean and consistent; you could really hurt your chances of getting that initial interview.

 So… what does a personal brand look like and what do you need to be successful?